Bells Are Ringing (film)

 Bells Are Ringing is a 1960 American romantic comedy-musical film directed by Vincente Minnelli and starring Judy Holliday and Dean Martin.
 Based on the successful 1956 Broadway production of the same name by Betty Comden, Adolph Green and Jule Styne, the film focuses on Ella Peterson, based on the life of Mary Printz, who works in the basement office of a telephone answering service.

 Plot

 Ella Peterson works as a switchboard operator at the Susanswerphone answering service.
 She can't help breaking the rules by becoming overly involved in the lives of the subscribers.
 Some of the more peculiar ones include a dentist who exuberantly composes song lyrics on an air hose, an actor who emulates Marlon Brando and a little boy for whom she pretends to be Santa Claus.

-Ella has a secret crush on the voice of subscriber Jeffrey Moss, a playwright for whom she plays a comforting motherly character.
-She finally meets him in person when she brings him a message under a false name, and romantic sparks and some confusion begin.
+Ella has a secret crush on the voice of subscriber Jeffrey Moss, an insecure playwright whose writing partner has left him and who has taken to drinking too much, for whom she plays a comforting motherly character.
+The producer of his play, The Midas Touch, leaves an ultimatum for Jeffrey that he must submit an installment of his play by an imminent deadline or lose the job.
+Drunk and dispirited, Jeffrey has left his phone off the hook.
+Breaking the rules to meet Jeffrey in person, Ella pretends to be "Melisande Scott", stopping by his apartment to rouse Jeffrey for his meeting and convince him that he can be successful on his own.
+Through a series of manipulations, Ella introduces the playwright to the wishful actor and composer, who now have a chance to advance their career aspirations by contributing to The Midas Touch.
+Romantic sparks and confusions result.